l33tn00b/GettingReadyForSmartGrid/README.md

 The resulting picture for display (having completed steps given below):
 ![Image for ePaper Display](tibber_chart_inverted.png "Tibber Price Chart prepared for ePaper Display, Firefox Capture")

+Result:
+I've created a container automating the scraping and serving the image of the Tibber price chart for the Timeframe to fetch.

+Customization:
+The container is customized for my location.
+You will have / might want to change:
+- Zip Code inside ```scripts/scrape_firefox.py```.
+This will affect price calculation.
+Each municipality has different pricing.
+- Timezone inside ```timezone/timezone```.
+The container runs on local german time (timezone ```Europe/Berlin```)

 Issues: